MxUI/MUI/wrappers/Python/README.md

-# Information about the bindings
+# Information about the MUI Python wrapper
 ### Notes
 - Support for `int32`, `int64`, `float`, `double` and `std::string`  is included for  `push()` and `fetch()`   *-like* functions. `push_many()` and `fetch_many()` do not work with `std::string` as they use `numpy` arrays, which  do not play well with strings at the `pybind11` level.